I love podcasts.

 See if any of the fresh episodes from Writers in Tech interests you:

-- A Step by Step Guide to Content Strategy in 2021 – the host of the Content Strategy Insight Podcast Larry Swanson offers a guide to content strategy in 2021.
+- A Step by Step Guide to Content Strategy in 2021 – the host of the Content Strategy Insight Podcast Larry Swanson offers a guide to content strategy.

 - A practical guide to ethical design: interview with best selling author Nir Eyal – the writer of the very famous Hooked, Nir Eyal discusses ethical design.